Believe it or not, there is a rule for the order of adjectives in front of a noun.

 Last in order would be adjectives of purpose, which describe the specialized use of something (grocery cart, dinner plate).

-Exercise: His three friendly, small, heavy, round, happy, old, gray-and-white speckled farm-raised flesh-and-bone herding puppies met us at the gate.
+Exercise: His three friendly, small, heavy, round, happy, young, brown-and-white speckled farm-raised flesh-and-bone herding puppies met us at the gate.

 (“herding” = adjective telling their purpose [when they grow up])

 Some adjective-noun phrases go together regardless of the rule of order.
-If the breed of dog were Miniature American Shepherd puppies, the size of the puppy breed would still go in the name, even though “small” has already described them.
-(It could be eliminated, but it describes their physical size, so it is still appropriate.)
-Their origin (“American”) would still go directly before “Shepherd.”
+These are not registerable puppies, but if the breed were Miniature American Shepherd puppies, the size of the puppy breed would still go in the name, even though “small” has already described them.
+(It could be eliminated earlier, but it describes their physical size, so it is still appropriate.)
+Their origin (“American”) would still go directly before “Shepherd” as the name of the breed.

-His three friendly, small, heavy, round, happy, old, gray-and-white speckled farm-raised mini American shepherd flesh-and-bone herding puppies met us at the gate.
+His three friendly, small, heavy, round, happy, young, brown-and-white speckled farm-raised Heinz-variety flesh-and-bone herding puppies met us at the gate.